SPARRING

 Common Iaido Competition Etiquette

-• Approved gloves, foot protectors, mouthguards, and headgear are mandatory.
+• Approved protective gear is mandatory, including gloves, foot protectors, mouthguards, and headgear.

-• Valid techniques must demonstrate good form, power, and control.
+To earn points, techniques must demonstrate good form, power, and control:

 • 1 Point (Yuko): Punch to the body or mid-level kicks.